 Project manager: Dr. Cornelia Lange (Unit 24)

-The Robert Koch Institute conducts regular telephone health surveys as a part of its nationwide health monitoring.
-These studies complement studies and surveys such as DEGS or KiGGS and enable the government to respond quickly and flexibly in the field of health policy.
+The Robert Koch Institute regularly conducts health interview surveys as a part of its nationwide health monitoring.
+These studies complement other surveys such as DEGS or KiGGS.
+They enable the government to respond quickly and flexibly in the field of health policy.
 Through the continuous monitoring of the health of the population, changes over time can be observed and effects of health policy measures detected.

 - mental health

-- socio-demographic characteristics such as age, gender, education, occupational status, migration background.
+- socio-demographic characteristics such as education, occupational status, migration background.

 Protection of Privacy